donut-party/system/README.md

 mock out a component, you just have to use `assoc-in` to assign a new `:start` signal handler.

-The value a signal handler returns is a _component instance_, which is stored in the system map under `::ds/instances`.
+Signal handlers return a _component instance_, which is stored in the system map under `::ds/instances`.
 Try this to see a system's instances:

 ``` clojure
 (::ds/instances (ds/signal system :start))